Best Jaw Coupling Manufacturer

 Jaw Couplings require no lubrication and provide high reliability for light to medium duty applications with good alignment of equipment and no requirement for torsional dampening.

-In normal operating conditions there is no metal to metal contact so the life of the hubs is virtually indefinite.
+In normal operating conditions there is no metal to metal contact so the life of the jaw coupling hubs is virtually indefinite.
 However, in a catastrophic failure of the element the load would still be carried by the hubs providing a degree of failure protection.

 The standard element material is NBR (N)-‘Synthetic Rubber’.
 It is highly flexible, oil resistant and the torsionally softest of the element options.
 It has a temperature operating range suitable for most industrial applications and allows for up to 1 degree misalignment capacity of the connected shafts.
 NBR is the most economically priced option.